raymondkeogh/irishcraft/README.md

 - **Search Bar** – Search bar to query the database of products.

-- **Account Page** – Displays shopper account details.
+- **Account Page** – Displays shopper account details and order history

 - **Review Page** - Give the shopper an opportunity to share their experience with the product/company.

-- **Wishlist** - Allows the shopper to save their favourite items for return visits to the site.

 **STRUCTURE**

 ----------

-1. The shopper will first be presented with the main 'index' page where they will see a
+1. The shopper will first be presented with the main 'index' page where they will see a carousel of products, an array of products below this and a section highlighting the various categories of products avaialble.

-2. The Menu will display if not logged in "Home", "Login" and "SignUp" and if logged in will display "Add Location", "Profile" "Home and "Logout"
+2. The Menu will display if not logged in "Home", "Login", "Registers" "Products" and "Basket" and if logged in will display "Profile" "Home and "Logout"

-3. The Profile page will Be broken into three sections.
-A profile card with some stats about the users activity.
-A section for posts that the user has created and section with posts that the user has liked.
+3. The Profile page will have two sections.
+One for the user details and the other for users order history.
-    - As an external user I create a collection of my favourite camping locations.

-4. The View location page will be a simple card displaying the Name, Description, Rating, Location and Picture of the campsite.
-This card will display a like button to logged in users and edit or delete to the user who created the post.

-5. The Add Location page will have a simple form with fields for Name and Description, a star rating selection area, a map to search for the location and drop a pin, a button to upload a photo and a submit button.
-    - As a site owner I want create a knowledge bank of good camping locations
+4. Product Details page will display the products descriptions, buttons to add to basket, increase quantity and continue shopping.
+Below the product image will be a section displaying items that have been previously been bought with that product as well as a section for user reviews.

+5. The Search bar located in the nav menu will return a list of products with a sort option in the top of the page.

+6. The Checkout page will offer the user the choice to update or input their contact details for the order, payment information and review their order.

+7. The Review page, accessible to the user once they have purchased an item, allows them to add a review and rate a product.

+8. (SuperUsers) Add Product page - A simple form to allow the site owner to upload products.

 ----------